lukaszlew/baduk-book/README.md

 - Wyjatki, zaskakujace ruchy, slawne ruchy.
 - Przyklady gdzie wydaje sie ze pryncypium mozna zastosowac ale bylby to blad gdyz inne pryncypium jest wazniejsze.
 - Principle exercises: Find a move for a given principle.
 Answer on the next page or hidden, perhaps with a commentary or anecdote.

+## Positive and negative examples contrast

+There are multiple dimensions on which positive examples might be contrasted with negative ones:
+- Fixed position: one position with several moves, discuss which principles apply to which moves and their relative strengths.
+- Fixed principle: one principle with several positions and moves, discsuu to which moves this principle applies and how strongly.

+To illustrate subtle diffeneces we can contrast:
+- take two similar principles and disscuss multiple positions where both apply but one or other principle is dominating, leading to a different judgement.
+- take two similar positions and disccuss how multiple principles apply differently.

 ## Exercises